kmille/gitpin/README.md

 # gitpin - ssl pinning for git

-`gitpin` is a small tool allows you to manage ssl pinning for git.
+`gitpin` is a small tool that allows you to manage ssl pinnings for git.
 You can also uses it manually:

 ```bash
 kmille@linbox:~ cat ~/.gitconfig